 We, along with the borrower's investment in our Association, are materially affected by CoBank's financial condition and results of operations.
-The CoBank quarterly and annual reports are available free of charge by accessing CoBank's website, www.cobank.com, or may be obtained at no charge by contacting us at 3120 N. Main Street,

-Altus, Oklahoma 73521-1305 or by calling (580) 482-3030 or (800) 727-3276.
-Annual reports are available within 75 days after year end and guarterly reports are available within 40 days after the calendar guarter end.
+The CoBank quarterly and annual reports are available free of charge by accessing CoBank's website, www.cobank.com, or may be obtained at no charge by contacting us at 3120 N. Main Street, Altus, Oklahoma 73521-1305 or by calling (580) 482-3030 or (800) 727-3276.
+Annual reports are available within 75 days after year end and quarterly reports are available within 40 days after the calendar quarter end.

 We purchase technology and other operational services from AgVantis, which is a technology service corporation.
-We entered into a new agreement effective January 1, 2019, that was scheduled to expire on December 31, 2021.
-However, a revised service agreement was signed effective January 1, 2020 and will expire on December 31, 2022.
+A service agreement was signed effective January 1, 2020 and will expire on December 31, 2022.
 We are a shareholder in AgVantis, along with other AgVantis customers.
 Farm Credit Foundations, a human resource shared service provider for a number of Farm Credit institutions, provides administration for our payroll and benefits and may provide related human resource offerings.